 Nausea has left many of us feeling powerless over its duration and intensity.
 Feeling like there is nothing we can do about it but just waiting it out until it eventually passes.

 One big difference in how you experience nausea is also one of the simplest possible.
 Adapting a breathing technique has been incredibly helpful and represents a tool that makes us feel like we do have control over our bodies.
 We love pregnancy yoga and learning about how our breath has more power over us than we know.
 Try it for yourself and let controlled breathing be your life-saver.

-Try this breathing technique whenever you feel that nauseous feeling creep up:
+Try this simple 3 step breathing technique whenever you feel that nauseous feeling creep up:

-Take a deep inhale to the count of three
+Take a deep breath and inhale to the count of three

 Then hold your breath for three counts

 Exhale to the count of three and repeat about three times